 The best reason to choose mediation is for the significant amount of money that clients will save in legal fees.
 In mediation, the couple is in control of the terms of the agreement, they won’t have a judge dictating the terms of the divorce, they won’t be engaged in a public, nasty courtroom battle, and they’ll end up developing an agreement that will suit their family’s particular needs when it comes to the finances and the parenting plan for their children.

 Can The Process of Mediation Move Forward if Both Parties Just Consent to Use a Mediator?

 In Massachusetts, the mediation process is voluntary on the part of the couple as well as the mediator.
 I often get clients who started the mediation process with a less experienced mediator and were unable to reach an agreement.
 This is usually the case when a mediator lacks experience or feels that he or she cannot deal with clients who have conflict.
 The clients then end up going to two separate lawyers and find themselves spending $15k-20k in cases involving under $300k per person in assets and over six figures for high asset cases.
 I’m able to work with couples who are in these situations and help them reach a fair agreement through a structured mediation process.

-For more information on Timeline Of Mediation Process, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (508) 645-6374 today.
+For more information on Timeline Of Mediation Process, a strategy session is your next best step.
+Get the information and legal answers you are seeking by calling (508) 529-1510today.